hallonfras/bachelor-thesis/content/implementation.typ

 === Sender

 The Sender is responsible for constructing TCP packets and sending them to the SUT.
 I have implemented this using _scapy_ @scapy, a packet manipulation library capable of crafting, sending and recieving various kinds of packets.
 Scapy provides the function sr1 which allows sending any number of packets #footnote("in this case always  one") and receiving the first response, with configurable timeout.
 This is useful since we never expect to receive more than one packet in response from the SUT.
 In addition the ability to configure the timeout is needed since we need to set the timeout such that we can be sure we have received the response from the SUT, otherwise this will cause non-determinism.
+The sender also provides the ability to reset the SUT between input sequences sent by the learner.
+This is done by simply switching the port number to a different random port number.

 === LearnerSocket